AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 #### Tiling Security: $h=0$

-At $h=0$, the tiling is equivalent to a standalone simplex: all simplex-chains reflect all other simplex-chains.
+At $h=0$, all tilings are equivalent to a standalone simplex: all simplex-chains reflect all other simplex-chains.
 (This is also true for tiling variants mentioned in \autoref{sec:tiling-variants}.)
-Thus, this trivial tiling is secure if standalone simplexes are secure.
+Thus, trivial tilings (those with $h=0$) are secure if standalone simplexes are secure.

 #### Tiling Security: $h=1$

 \providecommand\sec[1]{\text{Sec}(#1)}

-This configuration corresponds to \autoref{}.
+This configuration corresponds to \autoref{fig:tiled-simplex-5-d1}.

 What are the requirements for 51% attacking the root tile?
-In this case, since all chains in the root tile mutually reflect all chains in the tiling (like a normal simplex), we can say that a network-wide 51% attack is required; the root tile is secure.
+In this case, since all chains in the root tile mutually reflect all chains in the tiling (like a normal simplex), an attacker would need at least 51% the resources of the network.
+So, a network-wide 51% attack is required; the root tile is secure.

 Assuming $v=3$, what are the requirements for 51% attacking one of 3 leaf tiles?
 In this case, we need to define some terms first; particularly, we need to be able to compare a tile's security with that of their parent and children.

 Let's gives tiles an identifier that lets us easily determine how to find a tile in a tiling -- the tiles \emph{location}.
 The root tile is easy, we can just give it the identifier $1$, since there's only one.\footnote{
-    Regarding tilings in \autoref{sec:alt-equiv-tilings}: this is easily generalized by giving additional tiles identifiers of 2 and 3.
+    Regarding tilings in \autoref{sec:alt-equiv-tilings}: this is easily generalized by giving additional root tiles the identifiers 2 and 3.
 }
 We can refer to a tile's child by appending its parent's identifier with $|1$, $|2$, $|3$, etc.
 (For a valence of 3, $|3$ is only used for direct children of the root tile; all other tiles will always have the suffix $|1$ or $|2$).